Argentine VP points fingers at US, Macri and the IMF during Memory, Truth and Justice Day ceremony

 She underlined the importance of “Memory, Truth and Justice” and praised former President Raúl Alfonsín for promoting the trial of the junta leaders after the return of democratic rule in 1983 to “punish those who violated human rights,” as she underlined the negative role of the armed forces in the entire region and particularly in Argentina since 1930 and also the involvement of those private citizens who knocked on the barracks doors to encourage the uprising which led to their debts taken over by the State.

-“Among those was the family and the economic group of ... we already know who (in reference to Macri).
-Or do we not know that the Argentines, who complain about indebtedness had a President who was lucky, his family's multimillion dollar debt (...) ended up nationalized?“ She called it ”a paradox” that the people of Argentina, whom she called otarios (dumb) wound up having to pay for the mismanagements of the wealthy.
+“Among those was the family and the economic group of ... we already know who (about Macri).
+Or do we not know that the Argentines, who complain about indebtedness had a lucky President, his family's multimillion-dollar debt (...) ended up nationalized?“ She called it ”a paradox” that the people of Argentina, whom she called otarios (dumb) wound up having to pay for the mismanagements of the wealthy.

 Cristina Kirchner also highlighted the presidential administration of her late husband Néstor Kirchner (2003-2007), during which and according to a World Bank report she quoted “the Argentine middle class doubled” their incomes.